Menstrual cups as safe and effective as pads and tampons

-If you get periods, it's likely that you will have experienced period pain at some point.
+If you get periods, it's likely that you will have experienced period cramps and period pain at some point.
 Thankfully, most of the time menstrual cramps can be managed using tried and tested methods at home.

-These contractions can cause pain and discomfort during your period and can make it difficult to concentrate while doing everyday tasks.
-In fact, a recent study found that period pain accounts for nine days of lost productivity for women each year.
+These contractions can cause cramps and discomfort during your period and can make it difficult to concentrate while doing everyday tasks.
+In fact, a recent study found that period cramps account for nine days of lost productivity for women each year.

 Period pain tends to follow a pattern which distinguishes it from ordinary stomach or back pain.
-"Period pain is usually at its most intense during the first few days of bleeding and can vary for each woman," says Mackay.
+"Period cramps are usually at their most intense during the first few days of bleeding and can vary for each woman," says Mackay.

-Period pain should only occur in the few days before or during your period, says Mackay.
-"It is a good idea to seek advice if this pain continues throughout the month as this may be a symptom of a different problem."
+Period cramps should only occur in the few days before or during your period, says Mackay.
+"It is a good idea to seek advice if this menstrual pain continues throughout the month as this may be a symptom of a different problem."

 If your period pain isn't caused by an underlying condition or causing severe pain, you should be able to treat it without seeing a doctor.

-"Many women find that heat is helpful to manage their period pain, so using a hot water bottle or a heat pad or having a warm bath could provide some comfort," says Mackay.
-Using heat is a cheap, effective and side-effect-free way to bring down your pain.
+"Many women find that heat is helpful to manage their period cramps, so using a hot water bottle or a heat pad or having a warm bath could provide some comfort," says Mackay.
+Using heat is a cheap, effective and side-effect-free way to relieve pain.
 One study found that using a heat pad was as effective as painkillers.

 Warmth applied directly to the pelvic area may help to relax the muscles in the uterus, whilst a warm bath or shower can help relax your whole body.